zulaica/little-snitch-rule-groups/webapps/README.md

-# Webapps
+# 🕸 Webapps

-Rulesets for applications with code that's shared across different platforms.
+Individual sets of rules for applications with code that's shared across different platforms.
 These rules are applied to any process to simplify their use regardless of whether the application native to the OS or is launched from a browser.

 ## 1Password 7